-The scheduled lengths of Roman road are generally in the immediate environs of the forts, the only exceptions are a few short stretches that happen to pass through other scheduled areas.
+The scheduled lengths of Roman road are generally in the immediate environs of the forts; the only exceptions are a few short stretches that happen to pass through other scheduled areas.
 Scheduling enhancement must therefore be seen as a priority.
-Initial proposals for scheduling enhancement work have been made and these will be added to and finalised during in the final phase of the project.
+Proposals for scheduling enhancement work have been made.